 Subsequent to the timely submission of the objection, the following procedure will apply.
-An Objection Advisory Board, set up in accordance with Article 7.13 of the General Administrative Act, provides a hearing to the complainant and gives advice to the Executive Board concerning the objection and the decision to be made.
-The Executive Board then makes a decision about the objection based on the recommendation of the Objection Advisory Board.
-Appeals against the decision can be made to the Higher Education Appeals Tribunal (see section 1.3).
+The Dispute Advisory Committeeprovides a hearing to the complainant and gives advice to the Executive Board concerning the objection and the decision to be made.
+The Executive Board then makes a decision about the objection based on the recommendation of the Dispute Advisory Committee.
+Appeals against the decision can be made to the Higher Education Appeals Tribunal (see section 1.4).